lorenaleao/hello-world/README.md

 > “We have to begin to undo the socialization of perfection, but we've got to combine it with building a sisterhood that lets girls know that they are not alone.
 Because trying harder is not going to fix a broken system.” -- Reshma Saujani, the founder of Girls Who Code, at her "Teach girls bravery, not perfection" TED Talk.

-I am part of this awesome group called [Girls Support Girls](https://github.com/girls-support-girls), which is an initiative of students from the Department of Computer Science at UFMG, and we have created a survival guide for the freshmen at our university, [take a look](https://github.com/girls-support-girls/survival-guide/wiki) ;)
+I am part of this awesome group called [Girls Support Girls](https://github.com/girls-support-girls), which is an initiative of students from the Department of Computer Science (DCC, the acronym in Portuguese) at UFMG, and we have created a survival guide for the freshmen at our university, [take a look](https://github.com/girls-support-girls/survival-guide/wiki) ;)

 I even wrote a [little thing](https://github.com/girls-support-girls/survival-guide/wiki/Caso-voc%C3%AA-esteja-entrando-em-p%C3%A2nico) over there! :sparkles: hehe